raulcorreia7/todo_app/tools/tools.md

 - Prefer breaking down actions into small CLI steps.
 - Avoid overloading single commands with too many responsibilities.
 - Simpler commands gather more information reliably and reduce syntax errors.
+- Prefault default agentic read/edit way of manipulating files. tools take only precedence if: allow you gather more information and insight, to what files to investigate, and code blocks or pieces of code to know where to investigate, before reading full files to process.
+Else just default to a normal agentic flow.
+-
 - Use `gsed` on macOS if available; fallback to `sed`.
 - Prefer GNU coreutils when available.
 - Try `ripgrep`, then `grep` if not enough.